-Our preliminary univariate analysis of the main variables suggests that given a loan past due over sixty days its probability of forbearance is positively correlated with the value of the loan and negatively correlated with the number of periods.
+ur preliminary univariate analysis of the main variables suggests that, given a loan past due over sixty days, its probability of forbearance is positively correlated with its value and negatively correlated with the number of periods.

-In this section, we present a regression framework to add to the univariate results.
-We use this framework to test our three main claims, namely that the probability of forbearance is affected by: i) the type of guarantee that secures the loan; ii) the occurrence of previous forbearances at the bank-firm pair and; iii) the existence of performing loans of the firm with the bank.
+In this section, we present a regression framework to confirm the univariate results and to test our three main claims, that the probability of forbearance is affected by: i) the type of guarantee that secures the loan, ii) the occurrence of previous forbearances at the bank-firm pair, and iii) the existence of the firm's performing loans with the bank.